-In this dream an angel-and as I always tell you, that's a Greek word that means messenger-an angel, a messenger of God comes to Joseph and says what angels so often seem to say: "Do not be afraid..."
+In this dream, an angel-and remember, that's a Greek word that means messenger-an angel, a messenger of God comes to Joseph and says what angels so often seem to say: "Do not be afraid..."

 "Do not be afraid to take Mary as your wife, for the child conceived in her is from the Holy Spirit."